Just Right for Me

 "Just Right for Me" is a song by American singer Monica, featuring guest vocals from rapper Lil Wayne.
-It was written by Monica and Lil Wayne along with Jocelyn Donald, and Jamal "Polow da Don" Jones for her seventh studio album Code Red (2015), while production was helmed by da Don.
+It was written by Monica and Lil Wayne along with Jozzy and Jamal "Polow da Don" Jones for her seventh studio album Code Red (2015), while production was helmed by the latter.
 The song contains a sample of the 1968 song "Much Better Off" by American vocal group Smokey Robinson and The Miracles.
 Due to the inclusion of the sample, its writers Warren "Pete" Moore and Smokey Robinson are also credited as songwriters.

 The song was released as Code Red's first and only single in May 2015.
 "Just Right for Me" received generally positive reviews from music critics but was less successful on the charts, reaching number 18 on the US Billboard R&B/Hip-Hop Airplay and number twelve on the Adult R&B Songs chart, becoming Monica's fourth top twenty entry but also her lowest-charting lead single yet.
 An accompanying music video for "Just Right for Me" was directed by The Rite Brothers and filmed at Lil Wayne's private skatepark in Miami in late 2015.